vturrisi/solo-learn/docs/source/tutorials/offline_linear_eval.rst

         --project self-supervised \
         --wandb

-Now you are fully able to use the repository and you can make your research ideas become reality!
+Now you are fully able to use solo-learn and you can make your research ideas become reality!